jscs-dev/node-jscs/README.md

 jscs path[ path[...]] --config=./.config.json
 ```

-If there is no `--config` option specified, `jscs` it will consequentially search for `jscsConfig` option in `package.json` file then for `.jscsrc` and `.jscs.json` files in the current working directory then in nearest ancestor until it hits the system root.
+If there is no `--config` option specified, `jscs` it will consequentially search for `jscsConfig` option in `package.json` file then for `.jscsrc` (which is a just JSON with comments) and `.jscs.json` files in the current working directory then in nearest ancestor until it hits the system root.

 ### `--preset`
 If defined will use predefined rules for specific code style.